Geta/geta-notfoundhandler/README.md

 ## Restricting access to the Admin UI

 By default, only users of `Administrators` role can access Admin UI.
-But you can configure you authorization policy when registrating the NotFound handler.
+But you can configure your authorization policy when registering the NotFound handler.

 ```
  services.AddNotFoundHandler(o => { },